Active Quantum Reservoir Engineering: Using a Qubit to Manipulate its Environment: Master equation for active reservoir engineering

+where, in particular, se have $H_S = \vec{B}_0\cdot\vec{S}$, $H_B=\sum_{k=1}^N \omega_k I_z^k$, and $H_{SB} = \sum_{k=1}^N\vec{S}\bm{A}\vec{I}_k$.
+Instead of treating the full quantum state of the reservoir, the MARE aims to describe the dynamics of a given bath observable, $M_B$, which satisfies $[H_B, M_B] = 0$.
+The MARE captures the evolution of the probability distribution of finding a given eigenstate of $M_B$, $m$, at a time $t$, namely $P_m(t)$.
+Here, the observable of interest is the collective magnetisation $M_B = J_z$, satisfying $[M_B, H_B]=0$.
+Physically, for both superconducting- and spin-qubit models discussed, the magnetisation plays a pivot role in dissipation and decoherence originating from the solid-state substrate where those qubits are built.
+The formalism can be adapted to other choices, such as $M_B = \sum_k c_k I_z^k$, where $c_k$ are arbitrary.

-First, we treat the part of the interaction that changes the magnetization perturbatively, i.e., the terms in Eq.~\eqref{eq:hamiltonian} proportional to $J_y$ and $J_x$.
-In contrast to previous approaches \cite{Riera2021,Riera2022}, we treat the part of the interaction proportional to $J_z$ non-perturbatively.
-This is particularly relevant to capture the dynamics over many cycles, when the magnetization gets substantially modified.
+\textbf{(ii) Perturbative and non-perturbative contributions.} The MARE treats perturbatively the parts of the interaction which do not commute with $M_B = J_z$.
+In Eq.~\eqref{eq:hamiltonian}, these are the terms proportional to $J_y$ and $J_x$.
+In contrast to previous approaches \cite{Riera2021, Riera2022}, however, we treat the part of the interaction proportional to $J_z$ \textit{non-perturbatively}.
+This distinctive feature of the MARE is particularly relevant to capture the dynamics over many cycles, when the magnetisation is substantially modified.
+Note that a different choice of $M_B$ implies a different split between what can be can treated perturbatively and what cannot.

-Second, we require the environmental decoherence time to be short compared to the energy exchange between system and bath (i.e. compared to the rates, $\Gamma_m$).
-In our model, environmental decoherence arises due to the spread in the frequencies $\omega_k$ but any other decoherence mechanism would have the same effect.
-This assumption justifies a classical description of the environment.
+\textbf{(iii) Markov approximation.} We require the environmental decoherence time to be short compared to the energy exchange between system and bath (i.e. compared to the rates, $\Gamma_m$).
+In our model, environmental decoherence arises due to the spread in the frequencies $\omega_k$ and their broadening due to extrinsic decoherence mechanisms, which are captured within a bath spectral density description.
+The validity of this approximation is thus directly related to the characteristic width of the bath spectral density.
 Hence, the MARE cannot capture any effect that requires quantum coherence in the environment, such as nuclear dark states \cite{appel2024, Cai2025} or the use of the environment as a quantum register \cite{Denning2019, appel2024}.
 While the latter are experiments in which bath coherence is relevant, decoherence in the reservoir is still the reality of many state-of-the-art experiments, and our approach provides a robust benchmark of its relevance.

-Third, the MARE relies on a secular approximation which assumes that the splitting between the levels of $\vec{B}_m \cdot \vec{S}$ is much larger than the rates $\Gamma_m$ for all values of $m$.
+\textbf{(iv) Secular approximation.} The MARE assumes that the splitting between the levels of $\vec{B}_m \cdot \vec{S}$ is much larger than the rates $\Gamma_m$ for all values of $m$.